ansible/ansible/docs/docsite/rst/vmware/vmware_getting_started.rst

 .. _vmware_ansible:

 ***************************************
-Getting Started with Ansible for VMWare
+Getting Started with Ansible for VMware
 ***************************************

 This will have a basic "hello world" scenario/walkthrough that gets the user introduced to the basics.